What is Exponential Backoff?

 How SheetLinkWP relates to Exponential Backoff

-SheetLink Forms' retry queue uses exponential backoff with jitter: 1 minute, 5 minutes, 15 minutes, 1 hour, 6 hours, each plus or minus 10% random jitter.
-After 5 failed attempts, the submission moves to the dead-letter list in SheetLink > Tools > Retry Queue.
-This schedule has proven to cover almost all transient Google Sheets outages (which are typically under an hour) while not generating enough retry traffic to accidentally DoS our own integration.
+SheetLink Forms' retry queue uses exponential backoff: 5 minutes, 30 minutes, 2 hours.
+After 3 failed attempts, the submission moves to the dead-letter list in SheetLink > Tools > Retry Queue.
+This schedule covers almost all transient Google Sheets outages without generating excess retry traffic.

 See SheetLinkWP in action